Back

 Because College Board developed its own systems for digital testing, we have full control over the experience.
 That means no student information is shared back and forth with third parties during testing, and we’re able to work with our members and partners to prioritize their feedback and introduce improvements.

-ACT recently announced a new digital test.
-Rolling out in spring 2025, it will be fully available by spring 2026.
+In 2024, ACT announced it would roll out a new test.
+In fall 2025, the ACT reportedly has 12 different formats with variations among paper or digital, including or excluding science, and including or excluding writing.
 This comes on the heels of ACT’s purchase by a private equity firm in April 2024, Nexus Capital Management, which significantly shifted ACT’s organizational focus.

 • ACT’s digital exam uses a linear form.
 ACT also removed over 40% of test content and made the science section optional to create a shorter test.

-• Unlike like Bluebook, ACT’s platform requires a stable internet connection.
+• Unlike like College Board's digital testing app Bluebook, ACT’s platform requires a stable internet connection.

-• ACT relies on third parties for test delivery.
+• Bluebook was built by College Board.
+ACT relies on third parties for test delivery.

-Districts will need to evaluate the digital ACT’s ability to help them identify learning gaps, and colleges will need to assess the reliability and validity of the new exam for their admission purposes.
+Districts will need to evaluate the new ACT’s ability to help them identify learning gaps, and colleges will need to assess the reliability and validity of the new exam for their admission purposes.

 Free Resources for All Students